Jeansen/cdmn/README.md

 visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

 On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
-In this mode a complete line will be reserved for *cdmn*.
+With this style a complete line will be reserved for *cdmn*.
 You can switch to this style with `Meta-h`.
 This binding will also toggle the visibility of *cdmn* while using the bar style.

 If you want to return to the overlay style just make *cdmn* invisible and use the `Meta-o` binding again.